wjn1996/wjn1996/README.md

 - 💼 I'm a NLP algorithm researcher and developer.
 My research interests are language model, few-shot learning, question answering, etc.

 - 📈 I'm the founder of [HugAILab](https://github.com/HugAILab), and [HugNLP](https://github.com/wjn1996/HugNLP) library.
-I'm also the main developer in [Alibaba EasyNLP](https://github.com/alibaba/EasyNLP).
+I was one of the developers in [Alibaba EasyNLP](https://github.com/alibaba/EasyNLP).
+Now I am one of the core members of [Meituan LongCat Team](https://github.com/meituan-longcat).

 - ❤️ I love writing technique blogs at [CSDN](https://wjn1996.blog.csdn.net/) and [ZhiHu](https://www.zhihu.com/people/wjn1996).